|Cashew fruits with nuts attached|

 Most recently, I was curious about cashews—the fruit and nut.
 Since attending the cashew conference back in November, I tried meeting with the cashew group in my community to initiate a few activities.

-Later, I was approached by three more kids who heard about it and wanted to learn.
+Then, I was approached by three more kids who heard about it and wanted to learn.
 After demonstrating the process at my house, the kids wanted me to come home with them to make sure they could do it correctly themselves.
 There, more than twenty other kids came to watch and even a few adults stopped by.

 During a different visit to my house, I learned something from the kids too—how to crack open the cashew shell.
 I had been gifted a pile of shelled nuts, but could not figure out how to get to the cashew inside.